agusterodin/modern-favicons/README.md

 ## Usage

 1. Generate the icons to your project's public directory using the CLI command.
 Run the command without options to see a full list of options.
+Skip this step if you plan on automating this by adding pre scripts to your package.json.

 ```sh
 npx generate-favicons [...options]